r1chardj0n3s/parse/README.rst

 >>> parse('{:shouty} world', 'hello world', dict(shouty=shouty))
 <Result ('HELLO',) {}>

-If the converter has the optional ``pattern`` attribute, it is used as regular expression for better pattern matching (instead of the default one).
+If the type converter has the optional ``pattern`` attribute, it is used as regular expression for better pattern matching (instead of the default one).

 >>> def parse_number(text):